Previous dayApril 26, 2026Next day

 14.5 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 115 km E of Chignik, Alaska on April 26, 2026 at 23:28 UTC.
-This was a shallow crustal earthquake, focused at 14.5 km depth.
+This magnitude 2.9 event was detected 115 km E of Chignik, Alaska on April 26, 2026, with origin time 23:28 UTC.
+The hypocenter lay at 14.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 56.317°, -156.532°.
+Coordinates: 56.317°, -156.532°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26